eCommerce Product Photography 2026: A Complete Guide to Make Extra Profit

 A flat lay of eco-friendly personal care items arranged neatly on a beige surface.
 The items include a wooden body brush, soap bar, reusable cotton pads, a bamboo toothbrush, floss, a scrub sponge, and cotton.

 This type makes your product more attractive when focusing on multiple items in a particular frame.
-It is mostly applicable to food items, fashion accessories, etc.
+It is mostly applicable to skin care, makeup items, fashion accessories, etc.

 Detail shots